 and $\mathbf{y}$ will be accepted as the new state with probability $\alpha$.
 Otherwise, $\mathbf{x}$ will be retained.
 In this way, a Markov chain $\{\mathbf{X}_0, \mathbf{X}_1, \ldots\}$ is established with the transition probability $P(\mathbf{x},\mathbf{y})$ as follows:

 It is interesting that in MH algorithms, the proposal distribution $q(\mathbf{x},\mathbf{y})$ can be any fixed distribution from which we can conveniently draw samples.
-Therefore, there is a large flexibility in the choice of $q(\mathbf{x},\mathbf{y})$ and it is a challenge to find a suitable one to obtain the satisfactory convergence.
-In fact, Gibbs sampling can be viewed as a special case of MH algorithm, whose proposal distribution is a univariate conditional distribution.
+Therefore, there is large freedom in the choice of $q(\mathbf{x},\mathbf{y})$ but it is challenging to find a suitable one with satisfactory convergence.
+In fact, Gibbs sampling can be viewed as a special case of the MH algorithm, whose proposal distribution is a univariate conditional distribution.